eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 and producing arms/actions as output.

-Alternatively, if you think of regular multi-armed bandits as taking no input whatsoever (but still producing outputs), you can think of contextual bandits as algorithms that both take inputs and produce outputs.
+Alternatively, if you think of regular multi-armed bandits as taking no input whatsoever (but still producing outputs, the arms to pull), you can think of contextual bandits as algorithms that both take inputs and produce outputs.

 ### Bayesian contextual bandits

 Contextual bandits give us a very general framework for thinking about sequential decision making (and reinforcement learning).
 Clearly, there are many ways to make a bandit algorithm take context into account.
-Linear regression is a classic example: we assume that the rewards, $$y$$, are a linear function of the context, $$z$$.
+Linear regression is a straightforward and classic example: simply assume that the rewards depend linearly on the context.

-If you're shaky on the details of Bayesian linear regression, refer to [_Pattern Recognition and Machine Learning_](https://www.microsoft.com/en-us/research/people/cmbishop/#!prml-book) by Christopher Bishop (specifically, section 3.3 on Bayesian linear regression and exercises 3.12 and 3.13[^3]).
-Briefly though, if we place a Gaussian prior on the regression weights and an inverse gamma prior on the noise parameter (that is, the noise of the observations), then their joint prior will be conjugate to a Gaussian likelihood, and the posterior predictive distribution for the rewards will be a Student's t.
+For a refresher on the details of Bayesian linear regression, refer to [_Pattern Recognition and Machine Learning_](https://www.microsoft.com/en-us/research/people/cmbishop/#!prml-book) by Christopher Bishop: specifically, section 3.3 on Bayesian linear regression and exercises 3.12 and 3.13[^3].
+Briefly though, if we place a Gaussian prior on the regression weights and an inverse gamma prior on the noise parameter (i.e., the noise of the observations), then their joint prior will be conjugate to a Gaussian likelihood, and the posterior predictive distribution for the rewards will be a Student's $$t$$.

 Since we need to maintain posteriors of the rewards for each arm (so that we can do Thompson sampling), we need to run a separate Bayesian linear regression for each arm.
-At every iteration we then Thompson sample from each Student's t posterior, and choose the arm with the highest sample.
+At every iteration we then Thompson sample from each Student's $$t$$ posterior, and select the arm with the highest sample.

-Of course, Bayesian linear regression is a textbook example of a model that offers uncertainty estimates but lacks expressiveness.
-In most circumstances, we want to model nonlinear functions as well.
+However, Bayesian linear regression is a textbook example of a model that lacks
+expressiveness: in most circumstances, we want something that can model nonlinear functions as well.
 One (perfectly valid) way of doing this would be to hand-engineer some nonlinear features and/or basis functions before feeding them into a Bayesian linear regression.
 However, in the 21st century, the trendier thing to do is to have a neural network learn those features for you.
-This is exactly what is proposed in a [2018 paper by Google Brain](https://arxiv.org/pdf/1802.09127.pdf).
-They find that this model — which they dub `NeuralLinear` — performs fairly well across a variety of tasks.
+This is exactly what is proposed in a [ICLR 2018 paper from Google Brain](https://arxiv.org/abs/1802.09127).
+They find that this model — which they call `NeuralLinear` — performs decently well across a variety of tasks, even compared to other bandit algorithms.
 In the words of the authors:

 > We believe [`NeuralLinear`'s] main strength is that it is able to
 > _simultaneously_ learn a data representation that greatly simplifies the task